 Wall's 24 points lead Wizards over Pelicans 105-91

-John Wall had 24 points and 13 assists, Markieff Morris scored 18 points and the Wizards held New Orleans scoreless for the final 5:52 of the fourth quarter in a 105-91 win Saturday night.
-Washington has won seven straight games for its longest winning streak since a seven-game stretch Jan.
+John Wall had 24 points and 13 assists, Markieff Morris scored 18 points and the Washington Wizards held New Orleans scoreless for the final 5:52 of the fourth quarter to beat the Pelicans 105-91 Saturday night for their seventh straight win.
+Washington has its longest winning streak since a seven-game stretch from Jan.
 2-15, 2005.

 Add your comments below